This page archives our news updates, be sure to check back regularly to see what's worth hearing about in Abington.

 You can also like our Abington Township Facebook page for more updates!

-To download the Notice please click here.
+To download a PDF version of this news release, please click here.